-As blood continues to pool in the veins, it’s cells break down and leak iron pigments into the skin.
-Over time, this shows up as a brown patches or stains on the lower leg or ankle.
+As blood continues to pool in the veins, its cells break down and leak iron pigments into the skin.
+Over time, this shows up as brown patches or stains on the lower leg or ankle.
 When unaddressed, the stain will darken and eventually may turn black.
 At this point, these symptoms are unfortunately permanent even when vein disease is treated.
 BUT!
 If caught early enough, chronic venous disease can be controlled and Hemosiderin staining will fade.

 Sclerotherapy Staining Side-Effect